Fort Myers Senior High School

 Fort Myers Senior High School (also known as "FMHS") is a public school in Fort Myers, Florida.
-It was opened October 19, 1911, making it one of the oldest schools in the state of Florida, and the oldest in Lee County.
+It was opened on October 19, 1911, making it one of the oldest schools in the state of Florida, and the oldest in Lee County.
 It is managed by the Lee County School District.
 The enrollment as of May 2021 is 1,944 students.
-The school was integrated in 1969, largely by adding students displaced by the closing of historically black Dunbar High School.
-Integration was accompanied by much difficulty, including a riot at the school.

-Many previous principals of Fort Myers High have gone on to hold leading positions in the Lee County School District, including the former Superintendent of Lee County School District, Dr. James Browder, and Director of Student Services, Richard Shafer.

-Fort Myers Senior High School offers the International Baccalaureate program, Advanced Placement, Dual Enrollment, Vocational, Honors and general education classes.
-Additionally, FMHS is the only school in Southwest Florida with an Academy of Finance program.
+Fort Myers Senior High School offers the International Baccalaureate program, Advanced Placement, Dual Enrollment, Vocational, Honors, and general education classes.
+FMHS is the only school in Southwest Florida with an Academy of Finance program.
 Another asset of FMHS, which is most notable in some academic circles, FMHS is the only high school in Lee county which caters explicitly to the deaf and blind student populations.
-In addition to the educational programs, the school has thirty FHSAA athletic teams for both young men and women.
+In addition to the educational programs, the school has thirty FHSAA athletic teams for young men and women.
 FMHS is rich in traditions and has a very active Alumni.

-Fort Myers High School is home to several Nationally Board Certified teachers and several past winners of the Golden Apple award, given each year to six of Lee County's finest teachers by the Foundation for Lee County Public Schools.